Welcome to the official website for Marya Hornbacher, award-winning journalist and bestselling author.

 Her fourth and fifth books, both published by Hazelden Publishers, took Marya in a new and exciting direction that allowed her to put her experience with recovery to use in the recovery community.
 Sane: Mental Illness, Addiction, and the Twelve Steps is a practical, funny, user-friendly guide to working the Twelve Steps for people who deal with both mental illness and addiction.
 Waiting: A Nonbeliever’s Higher Power is a powerful, almost radical exploration of what spirituality can mean to the recovering person who does not believe in God.

 The recipient of a host of awards for her journalism and books, a Pulitzer Prize and Pushcart Prize nominee, Marya frequently lectures at universities and other institutions around the country.
-Currently at work on a new novel and a collection of essays, she teaches in the graduate creative writing program at Northwestern University.
+She is an assistant professor of Writing Arts at Rowan University.